Point Cloud Color Constancy

 Table~\ref{tab:NYU} presents the quantitative results of PCCC and a large selection of prior arts on three RGB-D color constancy datasets.
 In overall, the proposed PCCC (with 4096 points) leads three leaderboards, obtaining the lowest error in almost all statistics.
 Shrinking the input size to $256$ points\footnote{This equals to a $16\times 16$ RGB image plus a same-size depth map.}, PCCC also performs steadily better than the state-of-the-art learning based methods \cite{barron2017fourier,hu2017cvpr} by a large margin, again showing the advantage of PCCC.
 To our a bit surprise, the PCCC model with $16$-points input still delivers meaningful results, demonstrating the net learns the illumination from the 96 float values w.r.t. image.

-In Table~\ref{tab:NYU}, we also report the results when PCCC is not given depth (in implementation, it is done by initializing the depth as $1$ uniformly).
-We observe that, for 16-points and 256-points models, the accuracy degenerates by a noticeable margin, proving the contribution of the depth channel.
-On ETH3d and DepthAWB datasets, the PCCC variant without depth still performs over the majority of learning-based methods, showing it learns to infer illumination chromaticity well from a ``flatten'' point cloud.
-Empirically, we deduce that depth itself contains color information but provides geometric clue for PCCC to tell how the illumination varies from one location to another in a 3D space.
 From a multiview point of view, 3D point cloud can be rendered to 2D images, as done in \cite{qi2016volumetric}, which forms a projection-based augmentation boosting the task performance.

-It worth mentioning that all PCCC variants provide an over-realtime inference time, nearly $2$ mini-seconds (equals to $500$ frames per second), which is on par with FFCC Model Q. Considering the tiny input size, we believe it is a viable solution for smartphone photography.
+It worth mentioning that all PCCC variants provide an over-realtime inference time, nearly $7$ mini-seconds (equals to $140$ frames per second) on CPU.
+Considering the tiny input size, we believe it is a viable solution for smartphone photography.

 Figure~\ref{fig:mainshow} shows a qualitative comparison of PCCC and our selected well-performing methods.
 Among all choices, the proposed method obtains the lowest error and delivers the most neural appearance, for both outdoor and indoor scenarios.
 Please see supplement for more visual results.